georginawoolley/Arctic_SVS2-Crocus/README.md

 # TVC_SVS2-Crocus_Arctic_Ensemble
-Code and data for Ensemble modelling of Arctic tundra snowpack properties, Woolley et al., [DOI Pending]
+Code and data for _Ensemble modelling of Arctic tundra snowpack properties_, Woolley et al., [DOI Pending]

 Ensemble output to create figures can be found at: 10.6084/m9.figshare.25639215